varietas/project-page/content/page/privacy-police.md

 ## 10. Rights of the data subject

-- #### a) Right of confirmation
+* **Right of confirmation**

 Each data subject shall have the right granted by the European  legislator to obtain from the controller the confirmation as to whether  or not personal data concerning him or her are being processed.
 If a  data subject wishes to avail himself of this right of confirmation, he  or she may, at any time, contact any employee of the controller.

-- #### b) Right of access
+* **Right of access**

 Each data subject shall have the right granted by the European  legislator to obtain from the controller free information about his or  her personal data stored at any time and a copy of this information.
 Furthermore, the European directives and regulations grant the data  subject access to the following information:

 - the purposes of the processing;
 - the categories of personal data concerned;
 - the recipients or categories of recipients to whom the personal data  have been or will be disclosed, in particular recipients in third  countries or international organisations;
 - where possible, the envisaged period for which the personal data  will be stored, or, if not possible, the criteria used to determine that  period;
 - the existence of the right to request from the controller  rectification or erasure of personal data, or restriction of processing  of personal data concerning the data subject, or to object to such  processing;
 - the existence of the right to lodge a complaint with a supervisory authority;
 - where the personal data are not collected from the data subject, any available information as to their source;
 - the existence of automated decision-making, including profiling,  referred to in Article 22(1) and (4) of the GDPR and, at least in those  cases, meaningful information about the logic involved, as well as the  significance and envisaged consequences of such processing for the data  subject.

 Furthermore, the data subject shall have a right to obtain  information as to whether personal data are transferred to a third  country or to an international organisation.
 Where this is the case, the  data subject shall have the right to be informed of the appropriate  safeguards relating to the transfer.

 If a data subject wishes to avail himself of this right of access, he  or she may, at any time, contact any employee of the controller.

-- #### c) Right to rectification
+* **Right to rectification**

 Each data subject shall have the right granted by the European  legislator to obtain from the controller without undue delay the  rectification of inaccurate personal data concerning him or her.
 Taking  into account the purposes of the processing, the data subject shall have  the right to have incomplete personal data completed, including by  means of providing a supplementary statement.

 If a data subject wishes to exercise this right to rectification, he  or she may, at any time, contact any employee of the controller.

-- #### d) Right to erasure (Right to be forgotten)
+- **Right to erasure (Right to be forgotten)**

   Each data subject shall have the right granted by the European  legislator to obtain from the controller the erasure of personal data  concerning him or her without undue delay, and the controller shall have  the obligation to erase personal data without undue delay where one of  the following grounds applies, as long as the processing is not  necessary: